simtex-dev/engine/README.md

                         Margin size to be used.
   -e ENCODING, --encoding ENCODING
                         Use a different encoding for the document.
+  -tc, --twocolumns     Use two columns in the document.
   -i INPUT, --input INPUT
                         File to be converted into LaTeX.
   -T TITLE, --title TITLE